-I am an associate professor in the physics department at
+I am a Professor in the physics department at

 CASS, the Center for